JayPat2003/Indian-GDP-Analysis/README.md

 ## Dataset

 ### Data Source
-The dataset used in this project is sourced from [insert data source/link].
+The dataset used in this project is sourced from https://www.kaggle.com/datasets/dheerajmukati/india-gdp-19602022

 ### Data Description
 - **Year**: The year for which the GDP data is recorded.